 I was responsible for profit and loss of my organizations, for coaching and the further development of my directs, for the governance of the project business and for customer care, for the partner management, for communications, marketing, pre-sales, finance management, for the continuous improvement of the units or company-wide with the implementation of a new management system.
 Together with my team I achieved the market leadership in Switzerland and increased the productivity of the profit center by empowering my directs and by working based on agile practices.

-I intensively deal with alternative management and leadership philosophies for many years now, with business models, but also with the development of the technologies and our society.
+In the recent past I supported companies on their journey in the digital change as Transformation Manager and continued my longtime intense engagement to deal with alternative management and leadership philosophies but also with the development of the technologies and our society.

 My Avocational Engagement